ahmed3zzt/education-platform-backend/README.md

-# Education Platform Backend Services With Node JS And Express Js
+# Education Platform Backend Services With Node JS And Express JS and MongoDB
 This Services Handle:-
 1 - Auth With Permisions And JWT Tokens
 2 - Courses management